AhmedAkram96/myAdam/README.md

 6. Managed instance of MongoDb is used as the persistent storage of the system.
 7. N-tier architecture is used
 8. Client is created with the help of cursor
+9. There is another repo for the backend server only that includes all the git history, let me know if you would like to have access to

 ## Future addition:
 1. Return more than one slot to the Home owner to choose from